Jonnygun93/factorio-mods/BiggerAtomBomb_0.0.1/README.md

 The Basis of this mod is taken from the mod "Flamethrower Rework" by GreyShade, version 0.0.3, with the License "The Unlicense (Public Domain)".
-If he had any Source or Homepage listed on mods.factorio.com, this is where I would link to them.
+If he had had any Source or Homepage listed on mods.factorio.com, this is where I would link to them.